Wiggins Depot (Mississippi): Restoration

 On December 6, 2000, the depot was moved approximately 3 blocks to its new location on City property that was acquired in a land swap with Stone County.
 After the depot was designated a Mississippi Landmark, it qualified for a restoration grant under the Mississippi Department of Transportation Enhancement Program using federally allocated funds (80%) and local funding (20%).
 Restoration began approximately 18 months after the depot was secured at its new location.

 During the summer of 2005, restoration of the depot was completed under the direction of architect Kevin Fitzpatrick, and Stone County Economic Development Partnership (SCEDP) occupied the building in mid-August of that year.
 On August 29, 2005, Hurricane Katrina struck south Mississippi, but caused only minor damage to the depot.

 Tornado

 On the night of January 4, 2007, a tornado hit the depot and destroyed half the roof.
 The architectural firm of Williams & Associates in Biloxi, was selected to plan the restoration.
 The tornado damage was repaired using funds obtained through an insurance settlement, and SCEDP moved back into the depot in June 2009.

-As of 2025, the Wiggins Depot still served as office space for Stone County Economic Development Partnership.